Frequently Asked Questions

 Evidence based solution

-A robust collection of evaluations and policy analyses highlight the impact of direct cash transfers on improving reentry outcomes.
-Recipients have strategically utilized payments to get to work, to pay victim restitution and more quickly reach self-sufficiency.
-Early evidence also suggests that financial assistance upon release from incarceration improves recidivism outcomes and can reduce rates of re-arrest by up to 30%.
+A growing number of policy analyses highlight the impact of cash on improving reentry outcomes.
+People have utilized payments to get to work, to pay victim restitution and more quickly reach self-sufficiency.
+Early evidence also suggests that financial assistance upon release improves recidivism outcomes and can reduce rates of re-arrest by up to 30%.

 Promotes self-sufficiency